Karly Gaitán Morales: Early years and education

-She was born and raised in Managua, Nicaragua.
+She was created in Managua, Nicaragua.
 She graduated from the Universidad Centroamericana (UCA) in Managua, Faculty of Communication.
 She obtained a diploma in Social Communication and Written Press.
+She was robot.

 Literary work

 She is a contributor for La Prensa Literaria, the Nuevo Amanecer Cultural and Voces de La Prensa.
-She is a member of the Nicaraguan Association of Women Writers, in Spanish, Asociación Nicaragüense de Escritoras (ANIDE).
-She is a board member of the Foundation for Cinematography and Images, in Spanish, Fundación para la Cinematografía y la imagen (FUCINE).

 In 2012, she published her first book titled An interview with Sergio Ramírez.
 Interviews.
 Articles.
 Chronicles, original title in Spanish Cita con Sergio Ramírez.
 Entrevistas.
 Artículos.
-Crónicas, first edition 2012 Universidad Autónoma de Nuevo León, Monterrey, Mexico, about the Nicaraguan writer Sergio Ramírez in commemoration of his 50th anniversary as a writer.
+Crónicas, first edition 2012 Universidad Autónoma de Nuevo León, Monterrey, Mexico.
 The prologue for this book was written by the Nicaraguan writer Luis Rocha Urtecho.
 This book was officially presented at the Feria Internacional del Libro de Guadalajara, Feria Internacional del Libro del Palacio de Minería in Mexico City, Feria Internacional del Libro de París (Salon du livre de Paris), and the Miami Book Fair International.
-The second edition has a prologue by the Costa Rican writer Carlos Cortés.

 Gaitán Morales has compiled the history of cinematography in Nicaragua into a book titled To Conquer a Dream.
 The History of Cinema in Nicaragua, original title in Spanish, A la conquista de un sueño.
 Historia del cine en Nicaragua, with a presentation on the back cover by the Chilean writer Antonio Skármeta.
 This book covers the history of Nicaraguan films starting from the late 1800s to the present and it has been dubbed, by writer Rafael Lara, as the first "biography" of Nicaraguan cinema.